skandar98/BTR/README.md

 ## Contents:

-  *BTR/RNN/
+- In BTR/RNN/:
-  **contains 2 Matlab classes, RM_GN and RM_GL, the nonlinear and linear recurrent models, respectively.
+1. The Matlab classes RM_GN.m and RM_GL.m, the nonlinear and linear recurrent models.
+2. The Matlab scripts main_nonlin.m and main_lin.m, used to run the simulations, collect and visualise data.
+3. The MAtlab script simulate_forward.m used for confirmng the validity of the utilized simulation timespan.

+- BTR/FPAnalysis/ contains depricated files containing additional analyses that were ommited from the final paper.